tewha/ItemEditor/README.md

 * Item is the SwiftData model.
 * ItemDetailsView contains the viewer/editor for an Item.
-* ItemAddScreen is the wrapper around ItemViewAndEditScreen that provides the Add frame (with working Add/Cancel).
+* ItemAddScreen is the wrapper around ItemDetailsView that provides the Add frame (with working Add/Cancel).
    * This works as is, but may need changes depending on changes to ItemDetailsView and ItemViewAndEditScreen.
-* ItemViewAndEditScreen is the wrapper around ItemViewAndEditScreen that provides the View frame with Edit/Done/Cancel.
+* ItemViewAndEditScreen is the wrapper around ItemDetailsView that provides the View frame with Edit/Done/Cancel.
    * Neither button works as expected; see Shortcomings.
 * ContentView is the main app view.
-   * This is responsible for opening ItemAddScreen and ItemViewAndEditScreen, so it may need changes.
+   * This is responsible for opening ItemAddScreen and ItemViewAndEditScreen, so it may need changes if those secreens are changed.

 ## Goals
 1. A list of items, backed by SwiftData.